Hüsker Dü: Musical style and influences

 As the band's career progressed, Hüsker Dü emphasized melody in their songs.
 Unlike other hardcore bands, Hüsker Dü did not disavow classic rock.
 "You know the whole deal with tearing down the old to make room for the new?"
 Hart posited.
 "Well, music isn't city planning."
 The band covered 1960s hits like Donovan's "Sunshine Superman" and the Byrds' "Eight Miles High" early in their career.
 As the band members progressed as musicians, they discovered they were able to play at slower tempos while still maintaining the rhythm, allowing for extended melodies.

 Hart and Mould were the band's songwriters.
 Both wrote their songs separately and at a prodigious pace.
 In later years, Hart accused Mould of making sure his songs comprised no more than 45 percent of the material on an album.
 They designed their logo to represent their common train of thought—a circle enclosing three parallel horizontal lines with a vertical line connecting them.
 The circle symbolized the band: the three lines were the individual members, and the intersecting line was the common thread of creativity that connected them.

 Critically, the band has been labeled as primarily hardcore punk, post-hardcore, punk rock, and alternative rock.
 They have also been labeled as noise pop and post-punk.
+According to Stephen Thomas Erlewine of AllMusic, Hüsker Dü's music combined the "screaming self-examination of Bob Mould with the biting pop-romanticism of Grant Hart.